Shred guitar: History

 Ritchie Blackmore, best known as the guitarist of Deep Purple and Rainbow, was an early shredder.
-He founded Deep Purple in 1968 and combined elements of blues, jazz and classical into his high speed, virtuostic rock guitar playing.
+He founded Deep Purple in 1968 and combined elements of blues, jazz and classical into his high speed, virtuosic rock guitar playing.
 Songs like "Highway Star" and "Burn" from Deep Purple and "Gates of Babylon" from Rainbow are examples of early shred.
 Blackmore was distinguished by his use of complex arpeggios and harmonic minor scales.
-His influence on Randy Rhoads and Yngwie Malmsteen is considered definitive for the evolution of the genre.Also in 1974, the song Free Bird by Lynyrd Skynyrd was also released, and the guitar solo in the song is widely acclaimed as an earlier example of shredding.
+His influence on Randy Rhoads and Yngwie Malmsteen is considered definitive for the evolution of the genre.Also in 1974, the song "Free Bird" by Lynyrd Skynyrd was also released, and the guitar solo in the song is widely acclaimed as an earlier example of shredding.

 In 1969, guitarist Jimmy Page from Led Zeppelin composed "Heartbreaker"; his guitar solo introduced many complex techniques mixed together (very fast playing with hammer-ons and pull-offs).
 Page included excerpts of classical music in the solo when playing it live.
-Steve Vai commented in a September 1998 Guitar World interview:

-In 1969, Alvin Lee's lighting fast licks playing at Woodstock was also a prime example of early shredding.
+In 1969, Alvin Lee's lightning-fast licks playing at Woodstock were also a prime example of early shredding.

 In September 1973, guitarist and singer Glen Campbell used shredding technique in between verses while performing a jazzy version of (Back Home Again in) Indiana on The Tonight Show.

 In 1974, the German band Scorpions used their new guitarist Ulrich Roth for their album Fly to the Rainbow, for which the title track features Roth performing "one of the most menacing and powerful whammy-bar dive bombs ever recorded".
 A year later, Roth's solo guitar playing for the album In Trance would become "the prototype for shred guitar.
 Everything associated with the genre can be found on this brilliant collection of songs—sweep-picked arpeggios, harmonic minor scales, finger-tapping and jaw-dropping whammy bar abuse".